How Congregations Help Church Workers Discuss Their Needs

 Once a need has been identified, decide who in your church can meet the messy, real-life needs, such as an experienced counselor, financial planner or a mom with a large crew of children?
 After that, you’ll determine how often you should check in with your church worker.

-Contact Marty Hasz to learn more about starting a Congregational Church Worker Wellness Team firstname.lastname@example.org.
+Contact Rev. Marty Hasz, PLPC to learn more about starting a Congregational Church Worker Wellness Team.